drizzleco/twitter-blast/README.md

 - remembers when a DM has been sent to a follower so no unintentional double sends
 - automatically pauses execution to wait out rate limits

-# Setup
+# Getting Started

 1. `make install` to install dependencies
-2. Create a file called `secrets.py` in the same directory as `tweet_blast.py` and add your app credentials:
+2. Create a file called `secrets.py` in the same directory as `twitter_blast.py` and add your app credentials:

    ```
     CONSUMER_KEY = ""